StrongLoop-Evangelists/APIC-Demo/script.md

 The following script walks you through demonstrating the various aspects of APIC.
 Because of the time it takes to deploy to BlueMix and have APIC up and running, we will use a shared account with an APIC server already up and running.
 You should ensure that the API you build follows the script since it will match what is deployed to the running server.

+Also ensure you have a valid Bluemix account.

 Table of Contents
 ---